dhth/kplay/README.md

 `kplay` (short for "kafka-playground") lets you inspect messages in a Kafka topic in a simple and deliberate manner.
-Using it, you can pull one or more records on demand, peruse through them in a list, and, if needed, persist them to your local filesystem.
+Using it, you can pull one or more messages on demand, peruse through them in a list, and, if needed, persist them to your local filesystem.

 ![demo](https://github.com/user-attachments/assets/e64e148c-f267-4393-9f35-e563045ab765)